eaftan/eaftan.github.io/_posts/2021-02-26-hash-ordering.md

 What are the consequences of Hyrum's Law?
 Well, it means that anyone trying to do a large-scale migration is going to tear their hair out discovering that their seemingly simple migration is way harder than expected, and that despite putting that giant warning in your docs not to depend on some implementation-specifc behavior, your clients are going to depend on it anyway.

 Can't you just break them?
 They're violating the spec!

 ![Lisa Simpson looking at a sign that says, "Keep out... or enter.
 I'm a sign, not a cop"](../images/sign-not-a-cop.jpeg)

-In reality, you can't break them.
+No, you can't break them.
 Let's consider a concrete example -- hash iteration order.

 ## Hash iteration order